AP 7400 Employee Travel

 Personal travel preceding a business trip:

-• Vehicle Rental: Reimbursable for the percentage of the trip that is business related calculated using the intermediate car size rate based upon the College’s contracted rate with Enterprise.
-Car should not be rented in the College’s name.
+- Vehicle Rental: Reimbursable for the percentage of the business-related trip calculated using the intermediate car size rate based upon the College’s contracted rate with Enterprise.
+The car should not be rented in the College’s name.

-• Meals: Meals on the day(s) of travel are reimbursable at the normal calculations.
+- Meals: Meals on the day(s) of travel are reimbursable at the standard calculations.

 Personal travel following a business trip:

-• Vehicle Rental: Reimbursable for the percentage of the trip that is business related calculated using the intermediate car size rate based upon the College’s contracted rate with Enterprise.
-Car should not be rented in the College’s name.
+- Vehicle Rental: Reimbursable for the percentage of the trip that is business-related calculated using the intermediate car size rate based upon the College’s contracted rate with Enterprise.
+The car should not be rented in the College’s name.

-• Meals: Meals on the day(s) of travel are reimbursable at the normal calculations.
+- Meals: Meals on the day(s) of travel are reimbursable at the standard calculations.

 MISCELLANEOUS EXPENSES